EAL0140 Environmental Performative Architecture and Planning 2025-26

 Assistants: Payam Madelat MSc, Jelena Kazak MSc

-Location: TalTech Mustamäe campus Architecture building room ICT-701.
-It is mandatory to attend the course in class. if necessary and in very limited occasions the lectures can be attended in Teams.
+Location: TalTech campus Architecture building room ICT-701.
+It is mandatory to attend the course in class.
+If necessary and in very limited occasions the lectures can be attended in the Teams meeting.

 Syllabus